 “They’re “really doing great.
 Great choices because we have a family of deer living around the area now – a momma and two fawns,” Patti said.

 Speaking of Lambs Ear, I prefer ‘Helen Von Stein’ (Zone 4 to 9 – full to part sun).
 It’s known for its voluptuously sized fuzzy silvery leaves.
 It rarely flowers, unlike other varieties, which prevents prolific spreading that can become weedy.
 Plus, the foliage becomes less ratty in the heat and humidity of late summer.
 Lamb’s Ear pairs beautifully with Nepeta in Zones 3-8.
-It prefers full sun, though tolerates some shade.
+It prefers full sun, though it tolerates some shade.
 We planted ‘Walker’s Low,’ a bit of a misnomer given it grows to about thirty inches with petite violet-blue flowers on fragrant grey-green foliage.

 Plogging = Being part of the solution.